The Mongol Invasion (trilogy): Language

-The trilogy's final volume fragmented during publication, never appearing in its original form.
-Integral chapters were cut and transformed into standalone novellas like The Return of the Dream and The Jester's Amusement, creating disjointed fragments.
-The novel split into To the Last Sea and The Youth of a Commander, which drew critical ire.
-Vladimir Pashuto excoriated Yan's treatment of historical sources, lamenting his descent into "historical narration full of errors and inaccuracies."
-Lev Razgon cataloged a litany of woes stemming from this forced partition: in To the "Last Sea", the seams of the fractured narrative gaped open, episodes rendered jarringly "fragmentary."
-The heavy hand of ideological decree further marred the text.
-In the postwar era, the suffocating "theory of non-conflict," with its insistence on the flawless hero, cast a pall over Yan's work.
-He stood accused of the heretical act of elevating Batu Khan above a deliberately diminished Alexander Nevsky.
-Even Haji-Rakhim, Yan's own alter ego from the 1930s, sang the praises of "the two horned Alexander' (al-Iskandar Dhu 'l-qurnayn), Alexander the Great, proclaiming his glory "true, eternal."
-The "serving intelligentsia" shifted from bold confrontation with Genghis Khan's advisors to obsequiousness, evident in Li Tong-po's flattering assurances to Batu Khan.
-Criticism arose over "artistic flaws," highlighting a mix of excessive historical detail with a lack of "pedantic accuracy," such as rafters on the Volga singing anachronistic songs.
-Lev Razgon pointed out the absence of romance in Yan's work while noting the striking presence of female characters in "To the Last Sea," each disrupting a previously harmonious narrative.
+The trilogy's final volume was fragmented, never published in its original form.
+Key chapters were cut and turned into standalone novellas, producing disjointed fragments.
+It split into To the Last Sea and The Youth of a Commander, facing harsh criticism.
+Vladimir Pashuto condemned Yan's handling of historical sources, mourning his decline into "historical narration full of errors and inaccuracies".
+Lev Razgon identified numerous issues arising from the forced partition in "To the 'Last Sea," where the narrative appears disjointed and fragmented.
+Ideological constraints adversely affected the text, particularly during the postwar period, dominated by the "theory of non-conflict" that promoted an ideal hero.
+Yan faced criticism for favoring Batu Khan over a downplayed Alexander Nevsky.
+Moreover, Haji-Rakhim, Yan’s alter ego from the 1930s, extolled "the two horned Alexander" (al-Iskandar Dhu 'l-qurnayn), affirming Alexander the Great's enduring and true glory.
+The "serving intelligentsia" transitioned from confrontational stances against Genghis Khan's advisors to obsequiousness, as shown by Li Tong-po's flattering comments to Batu Khan.
+Critiques centered on "artistic flaws," revealing excessive historical detail without "pedantic accuracy," exemplified by rafters on the Volga singing anachronistic songs.
+Lev Razgon observed a lack of romance in Yan's work, while highlighting the notable presence of female characters in "To the Last Sea," each disrupting a previously cohesive narrative.